New Jersey cleaning business license and insurance requirements

 2. File a Doing Business As (DBA)

-Sole proprietors and general partners don’t have a specific registration requirement in New Jersey.
-Still, filing a Trade Name or DBA (Doing Business As) with the county clerk’s office is recommended, which may carry a small region-dependent fee.
+Sole proprietors and general partners don’t have a specific business registration requirement in New Jersey.
+Still, filing a Trade Name or DBA (Doing Business As) for your business name with the county clerk’s office is recommended, which may carry a small region-dependent fee.

 LLCs, partnerships, and corporations must also file a DBA form if they intend to operate under a name different from the entity’s legal name.